10 Worst States For Retirees In The United States

 This post may contain affiliate links, as explained in our Disclosure Policy.

 New Jersey consistently ranks as one of the worst states if you’re a retiree.
-Property taxes in this Garden State are among the highest in the nation, making it difficult if you’re a retiree on a fixed income, to maintain a comfortable lifestyle.
+Property taxes in this Garden State are among the highest in the nation.
+This makes it difficult to maintain a comfortable lifestyle if you’re a retiree on a fixed income.

 The overall cost of living is significantly above the national average in New Jersey.
 Even basic expenses like groceries and utilities are costly.
 Winters can be harsh, further adding to the discomfort you’ll face if you move there.